river-wind/CarNDProj5/Project5_writeup.md

 *3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).*

-In the third code block of the iPython notebook (under the heading "Train the model"), I read in all the training data, and brake it into two sets, "cars" and "notcars".
-After shuffling the sets, I truncated them to a random collection of a maximum of 1200 each; any more than that would cause the Windows Edge browser to crash during training.
-Since I'm stuck on a windows machine for running Jupyter at the moment, this presented a limitation I was unable to work around during the time available.
+In the third code block of the iPython notebook (under the heading "Train the model"), I read in all the training data, and break it into two sets, "cars" and "notcars".
+After shuffling the sets, I truncate them to a random collection of a maximum of 1200 each; any more than that would cause the Windows Edge browser to crash during training.
+Since I'm stuck on a Windows machine for running Jupyter at the moment, this presented a limitation I was unable to work around during the time available.
 Moving the training to AWS would be preferable, but I would need to rework the code into individual .py files and upload everything to AWS, which I have not had the opportunity to do.

 After setting the training variables, I trained a linear SVC using the extracted features from the car and notcar image sets, scaling them using StandardScaler(), and then breaking the set into 80% training and 20% testing data.
 The SVC is trained with svc.fit(X_train, y_train), and the accuracy is calculated with svc.score(X_test, y_test).